 Qualified students are encouraged to participate in undergraduate research projects.
-This option provides hands-on experience in research design, experimental techniques, instrumentation, data analysis, and scientific writing.
+This option provides hands-on experience in research design, experimental techniques, instrumentation, data analysis, scientific writing and communication.

 By mutual agreement with a faculty member, the student undertakes a research project under the direction of the faculty member.
 Undergraduate research experience is particularly valuable for students who wish to find employment in a laboratory or attend graduate or professional school after receiving their bachelor's degree.
 For more information, see the list of faculty members and their general research interests.